cstirry/bnia-tutorial-data-analysis/README.md

 Once installed, you can run `pip freeze` to see the list of all of the packages installed in the environment.

-The ArcGIS Python API has various sample notebooks that could be useful to [explore](https://github.com/Esri/arcgis-python-api)

 ## Jupyter

 Assuming, you have installed jupyter.
 To open it up you can run in your terminal: